genoo/GenOO/README.md

 Installation
 --------------
-1. Install git for your machine (git install)[http://git-scm.com/downloads]
+1. Install git for your machine [git install](http://git-scm.com/downloads)
-2. Install GenOO dependencies (listed below) from CPAN
+2. Install GenOO dependencies (listed below) from CPAN.
+[How to install CPAN modules](http://www.cpan.org/modules/INSTALL.html)
 3. Clone the GenOO repository on your machine
     `git clone https://github.com/genoo/GenOO.git`
 4. In the beginning of your perl script write the following